artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

    16:17:23.945 [Thread-2] INFO  cloud.artik.lwm2m.FirmwareUpdate - >>>simulate updateding complete!
    ```

-   #### Sample Code Details:
+## Implementation

 All that is required to run the code is overriding the following two methods from the FirmwareUpdate class.
 This follows the LWM2M Specifications for Object 5 FirmwareUpdate Resources.

  - downloadPackage(String packageUri)
  - executeUpdateFirmware()

    ```javascript
    //SampleApp.java snip